 - feeling irritable or having a short temper

 - feeling overwhelmed

-- using alcohol, tobacco or illegal drugs to relax
+- drink alcohol, smoke or take illegal drugs to relax

-Stress can affect you physically, causing symptoms such as:
+Stress can affect you physically too and cause problems such as:

 - aches and pains